anthony-martin/RifTop/README.md

 Base code working from my work towards the oculus rift gamejam.
 I plan to use this as a starting point to develop an oculus compatble window manager for windows to streamline the development process so that work can be done with both the rift on or off depending on style.

 Todo list in no particular order.
-Convert to using relative paths to make building easier Add build instructions
 Standardise class field and method naming.
 Convert to using IOC
 Add Unit test assembly